-If we are feeling especially lucky, let’s see if we can get Newfoundland and Nova Scotia to give up a seat, and get New Brunswick to give up three.
-It would bring the Senate to an even
+If we are feeling especially lucky, let’s see if we can somehow get the Senate down to an even

 It would push the senate in the right direction, in the sense that it would at least better serve to represent voices for regional interests.
 Ideally, senators in this new senate would sit as members of provincial parties, with the option to caucus in coalitions of broadly Conservative, Liberal, or NDP provincial parties, but without the option to caucus with the federal parties.

 Perhaps provincial legislatures can actually select senators using some variant of the Jefferson Method.